RedhawkSDR/SourceSDDS/README.md

 | input_stream_id | The stream id set via SRI.
 A default is used if no stream ID is passed via SRI.|
 | time_slips | The number of time slips which have occurred.
 A time slip could be either a single time slip event or an accumulated time slip.
 A single time slip event is defined as the SDDS timestamps between two SDDS packets exceeding a one sample delta. (eg. there was one sample time lag or lead between consecutive packets)  An accumulated time slip is defined as the absolute value of the time error accumulator exceeding 0.000001 seconds.
 The time error accumulator is a running total of the delta between the expected (1/sample_rate) and actual time stamps and should always hover around zero. |
 | num_packets_dropped_by_nic | Read from /sys/class/<interface>/statistics/rx_dropped, indicates the number of packets received by the network device but dropped, that are not forwarded to the upper layers for packet processing.
 This is NOT an indication of full buffers but instead a hint that something may be missconfigured as the NIC is receiving packets it does not know what to do with.
 See the network driver for the exact meaning of this value. |

+## SRI

+SRI can be fed into the SDDS port for the purpose of overriding the SDDS header, setting a stream ID, and passing along keywords.
+By default, the xdelta/sample rate is derived from the SDDS header.
+The sample rate supplied with the attach call is always ignored.
+Optionally, you may override the xdelta via keywords.
+Below is the list of keywords that are read by this component and its response.

+* BULKIO_SRI_PRIORITY or use_BULKIO_SRI or sddsPacketAlt - Used to override the xdelta and real/complex mode found in the SDDS Packet header in place of the xdelta and mode found in the supplied SRI.
+* dataRef or DATA_REF_STR - Used to set the endianness of the SDDS data portion.
+A string value of "43981" or "1234" will map to little endian while "52651" or "4321" will map to big endian.

 ## Unimplemented Optimizations